Want to view the products? Click HERE

 Hi Soft Grap

-The Hi Soft Grap overgrip displays an extra soft feeling, providing maximum comfort to the player.
+The Hi Soft Grap replacement grip displays an extra soft feeling, providing maximum comfort to the player.
 The Hi Soft Grap is long lasting, and demonstrates non-slipping qualities.
-Similar to the Yonex Super Grap, this overgrip can leave behind a residue on the original/replacement grip through its usage.
+Similar to the Yonex Super Grap, this replacement grip can leave behind a residue through its usage.
 Players will need to budget time and energy to clean the racket handle after removing the Hi Soft Grap.

 Premium Grip Core Type